WilliamHackspeare/headline-generator-app/README.md

   1. Process the input text.
   2. Generate a headline for each article using the model.
   3. Display the original article and the generated headline.

-### Downloading Results
-- After headlines are generated, a CSV download option will appear for saving the results.

 ---